 Buy the biggest MIRROR you can afford.
 Propped up against the floor won’t take up much room and it will bounce the light around and reflect back the light from other rooms.
-I am wondering if it would be a heating own goal to have one this large in my hall in front of the radiator?
-The heat would come out of the sides no?
-And do bear in mind that an angled mirror appears to shave a few pounds of your reflection which may, or may not be a good thing.
+And do bear in mind that an angled mirror appears to shave a few pounds off your reflection which may, or may not be a good thing.
 I had an angled mirror in the bathroom for years and when I finally saw myself in a flat one I had to go on a diet.
 But, hey knowledge is power so I’ll give you that knowledge – it’s up to you how you feel about it.
 On the upside I left the house every day for three years thinking I looked AMAZING and that can’t be bad.
 If a floor mirror’s out of the question then a big wall-mounted one will work just as well.

 There’s a lot of neon around these days but it can be a good way to add a little more personality and light to a dark space.
 Even better hang it opposite the mirror to double your lighting.